Contributing to momepy¶

 Each of the steps is detailed below.

-Then simply create a new branch of master branch.
+Then simply create a new branch of main branch.

 An easy way to create a momepy development environment is as follows: